CHAPTER Rev 1700 FINANCIAL ACCOUNTING FOR CITIES AND TOWNS

 (a) Governmental funds shall consist of:

-(1) The general fund, to account for all financial resources of the municipality except those required to be accounted for in another fund, provided that each municipality:
+(1) A general fund, to account for all financial resources of the municipality except those required to be accounted for in another fund;

-(b) Fiduciary funds shall account for assets held by a municipality:
+(b) Fiduciary funds shall account for assets held by a municipality for other parties that cannot be used to finance the municipality’s own operating programs:

 (1) In a trustee capacity, such as, but not limited to: